 [This article originally appeared on Slaw.com and subsequently in ILTA's Peer to Peer magazine] Managing a law firm in this era of rapid change is a massive challenge.
 It’s hard to know the right thing to do.
 It feels like the ground is constantly shifting.
 Your firm’s lawyers are giving conflicting reports on the state … Continue reading What Are the Key Attributes of an Innovative Law Firm and How Much Do They Matter?

 Everett Rogers developed the now-standard framework for how an innovation diffuses throughout society.
 Geoffrey Moore went into greater detail on the adopter types.
 I understood conceptually that these various groups are based on certain differences, but it wasn't until I mapped these out (based on Moores book) that I realized how distinct these groups really … Continue reading A detailed comparison of technology adopter types

-Note: this was also published on Slaw.ca It's not obvious It doesn’t take too much reading to understand that technology is crucial to the success of any modern law firm.
-With the mergers and investments in LegalTech continuing to rise, law firms truly cannot invest too much in tech and innovation.
-I think we can … Continue reading What Is the Clear Path to Law Firm Success?
+[Note: this was also published on Slaw.ca and by the LAC Group] It's not obvious It doesn’t take too much reading to understand that technology is crucial to the success of any modern law firm.
+With the mergers and investments in LegalTech continuing to rise, law firms truly cannot invest too much in tech and … Continue reading What Is the Clear Path to Law Firm Success?
+(It’s not obvious)